API Testing

 Test Environment Configuration

-A consistent and representative test environment is essential for accurate functional testing.
-This environment should be as close to the production environment as feasible in order to detect any potential issues that may occur after deployment.
+A consistent test environment is essential for accurate functional testing.
+This environment should be as close to the production environment as possible in order to detect any potential issues that may occur after deployment.

 For example, testing should not be limited to a Windows environment if an application runs on a Linux server in production.
 Ensure consistency across environments to identify environment-specific issues early on.